Unimodular Fake Mobius Functions: Acknowledgements

 \section{Acknowledgements}

-I would like to express my gratitude to my advisor, Ghaith Hiary, whose guidance and support were fundamental to the development of this paper.
-I am also grateful to my advisor, Ovidiu Costin, for several helpful discussions in asymptotic analysis.
-I further thank Greg Martin, Michael J.~Mossinghoff, and Timothy S.~Trudgian for answering some questions concerning their work on fake M\"obius functions.
+I am grateful to Ghaith Hiary for his guidance and support throughout the process of developing this work.
+I am also grateful to Ovidiu Costin for several helpful discussions in asymptotic analysis.
+I further thank Greg Martin and Timothy S. Trudgian for answering some questions concerning their work on fake M\"obius functions.